Kapusch/blog-dotnet-maui/Blog/content/posts/Tutos/My first app/6-Scaffolding/index.en.md

 {{< admonition type=info title="‎ " open=true >}}
-To ease your read, please start from the project containing all the different steps applied in the previous articles.
-To do so, [download my class from GitHub](https://github.com/Kapusch/blog-dotnet-maui) if not already done, and open the NightClub project located in the folder named *“2 - Navigation”*.
+To ease your read, please start from the project containing all the different steps applied so far in this tutorial.
+To do so, refer to the <a href="../2-setup-the-project/">project setup guide</a> and resume from the sample located in the folder named *"2 - Navigation"*.
 {{< /admonition >}}

 With this new chapter, we begin a series of articles focused on the visual aspect of the app, and there is a good chance that you will like it!
 Indeed, developing a visual interface requires numerous tests of the rendering on the screen, and there is nothing better for learning.
 And it's through regular practice that you'll naturally understand and retain a lot of things 🙂